JKelleyDev/Monopoloy-Board-LinkedList/README.md

     :./filename.exe

 ## Operations
-1. Name of Operation
+1. insertAtHead
-Description: [Briefly describe how operation is performed in your code.]
+Description: This method creates a new node and inserts at the beginning of the list.
 Time Complexity:
-Best case: O([best case time complexity])
+Best case: O([1)
-Worst case: O([worst case time complexity])
+Worst case: O(N)
 List all Operations implemented in your project using the above format.

 2. Name of Operation